Halytskyi/SmartThings/home-cluster/rack-cooling/README.md

-# Server Rack Cooling System
+# Rack Cooling System

 ## Description

-Server Rack Cooling System was developed for rack fans control depends from temperature with ability control and send data from/to server via [PJON protocol](https://github.com/gioblu/PJON).
+Rack Cooling System was developed for rack fans control depends from temperature with ability control and send data from/to server via [PJON protocol](https://github.com/gioblu/PJON).

 ## Main functions